Skip to Main content

 How do we share stories ethically?

-Stories are are highly personal and their power means that there’s a responsibility to gather and share stories ethically.
-The ethics of storytelling, in simple terms, is about telling and sharing stories in a way that’s fair, respectful, and truthful.
+Stories are highly personal, and their power means that there’s a responsibility to gather and share stories ethically.
+The ethics of storytelling, whether it's sharing our own or other people's stories, is based on acting in a way that’s fair, respectful, and truthful.

-• spend some time thinking about what it might involve for the storyteller, yourself and your audience
+• think about what it might involve for the storyteller, yourself and your audience

 • be sensitive to others who are involved in the story

-Be sensitive to people’s feelings and backgrounds, avoid stereotypes, and make sure that everyone involved feels respected and valued
+Be sensitive to people’s feelings and backgrounds, and make sure that everyone involved feels respected and valued

 How can we protect stories?